ECE Policies and Procedures

 ECE Course Section Changes

-First Year Engineering students must have a minimum Engineering Admissions Index (EAI) of 2.0 to be admitted to the School of Electrical and Computer Engineering.
-All First-Year Engineering students who plan to complete their First-Year Requirements during the current semester and who have indicated ECE as their professional school choice will receive an email inviting them to make an appointment with an ECE advisor to register for the upcoming term.
-Registration for all Electrical and Computer Engineering courses is contingent upon admission into the program.
+First Year Engineering students must have a minimum Engineering Admissions Index (EAI) of 2.0 to be admitted to the Elmore Family School of Electrical and Computer Engineering.
+All First-Year Engineering students who plan to complete their First-Year Requirements during the current semester and who have indicated ECE as their professional school choice will receive an email with information on the registration and orientation process.

 Pass/No Pass Grade Mode